PlekDev/DECUVE/README.md

-# 🧠 BCI Chat Interface with Groq
+# 🧠 BCI Chat Interface with a API

 <div align="center">